Skip to main content

 Auto Insurance Laws in California

-To legally drive, motorists must carry state-required auto insurance in California that meets minimum coverage limits.
-Given that California is an at-fault state, the driver who causes an accident is responsible for paying for injuries and property damage.
+To legally drive, motorists must carry state-required auto insurance in California that meets the minimum amount of coverage set by law.
+California is not a no-fault state; instead, it uses an ‘at-fault’ system, meaning the driver who causes an accident is responsible for paying for injuries and property damage to others.
+Liability insurance in California does not cover your own injuries or vehicle damage—it only covers damage you cause to others if you are at fault.

 What these coverages mean: